+Myself, Paul Morrison, combined with my wife LaVay and our adult daughter Brittany McCoy and her husband Matt McCoy have an accepted offer to jointly purchase this parcel.
+Our intent is to co-own the parcel and co-operate the parcel as a small livestock/cropping farm operation.

-Our intent is a joint-purchase as parents of a married adult child, with the intent of co-owning and cooperating the parcel as a small livestock/cropping farm operation.
-For this purpose, we would want to make full use of the two residences that have historically and legally existed on this property, including some modifications to the secondary home (the cabin) that would be required for our age-in-place purposes.
+For this purpose, we would want to make full use of the two residences that have historically and legally existed on this property; the original farmhouse and a secondary home (the cabin) that would require some modifications for our age-in-place purposes.